Bhoot (film): Franchise

 In 2012, producer Jitendra Jain, of Alumbra Entertainment, purchased the rights from Nitin Manmohan and produced Bhoot Returns, which was also directed by Ram Gopal Varma.
 However, unlike Bhoot, it received mixed-to-negative reviews, and was a box-office disaster.

+Title rights

-In 2020, Karan Johar's Dharma Productions acquired the rights of the franchise.
-Bhoot – Part One: The Haunted Ship, starring Vicky Kaushal, Ashutosh Rana, and Bhumi Pednekar, and directed by Bhanu Pratap Singh, was intended to be the first part of a franchise.
-However, owing to the highly negative response of the film, subsequent entries were shelved.
+Karan Johar's Dharma Productions acquired the title rights of the Bhoot film series from Ram Gopal Varma to make their own franchise, the first part of a planned trilogy Bhoot – Part One: The Haunted Ship starring Vicky Kaushal, Ashutosh Rana, and Bhumi Pednekar, directed by Bhanu Pratap Singh was released in 2020.